How to Move a Fridge: A Comprehensive Guide

 Prepare it

-First, you’ll need to prepare your refrigerator for the move.
+First, you’ll need to prepare your fridge for the move.

 Person washing a fridge